Double balanced mixers are able to provide very high levels of performance in RF or frequency mixing applications.

 Double balanced mixer disadvantages.

-- Higher level LO drive level required.
+- Higher level LO drive level is often required.

 - At least two baluns are required within the design - these add cost and complexity